brandon-rhodes/python-patterns/python/sentinel-object/index.rst

-The value ``-1`` is simply an integer, just like the function’s other possible return values, but with a special meaning that has been agreed upon ahead of time — and woe betide the program that receives back ``-1``, forgets to check, and tries using it to index into the string!
+The value ``-1`` is simply an integer, just like the function’s other possible return values, but with a special meaning that has been agreed upon ahead of time — and woe betide the program that is returned ``-1``, forgets to check, and tries using it as an index into the string!
-The result is never what the programmer intended.
+The result will not be what the programmer intended.

-If ``find()`` had been invented today, it would instead have used the Sentinel Object pattern that we will describe below by simply returning ``None`` for “not found”.
+If |str.find|_ had been invented today, it would instead have used the Sentinel Object pattern that we will describe below by simply returning ``None`` for “not found”.
-There then would have been no possibility of the return value being misused as an index.
+That would have left no possibility of the return value being used accidentally as an index.

-Sentinel values are particularly common today in the Go language, which encourages a style of programming where routines often insist on accepting and returning strings with no alternative possible.
+Sentinel values are particularly common today in the Go language, which encourages a programming style that always returns strings instead of mere references to them — forcing the programmer to choose some particular string, like the empty string or a special unique sentinel, to indicate that no data was collected or is present.

-In such circumstance programmers quickly turn to empty strings or, more rarely, unique sentinel string values when they want to communication “there’s no useful data here.”
+In Python, the Django framework is famous for contradicting several decades of database practice by recommending that you
+“`Avoid using null on string-based fields <https://docs.djangoproject.com/en/dev/ref/models/fields/#null>`_” — with the frequent result that, as in Go, code becomes simpler;
+checks for the empty string replace checks for ``None``;
+and the program no longer crashes when later code tries invoking a string method on what turns out to be ``None``.

 Null pointers
 =============

-This pattern is impossible in Python.
+This pattern is impossible in Python, but worth mentioning to outline the difference between Python and languages that complicate their data model with ``nil`` or ``NULL`` pointers.

-Every name in Python either does not exist, or it exists and refers to an object.
+Every name in Python either does not exist, or exists and refers to an object.
 You can remove a name with ``del name``, or else you can assign a new object to it;
 Python offers no other alternatives.
 Behind the scenes, each name in Python is a pointer that stores the address of the object to which it currently refers.
-Even if the name points to an object as simple as the ``None`` object, it must contain a valid address for as long as it exists.
+Even if the name points to an object as simple as the ``None`` object, it will contain a valid address.

-This guarantee supports an interesting sentinel pattern down in the C language implementation of the default version of the Python language.
+This guarantee supports an interesting sentinel pattern down in the default C language implementation of Python.
 The C language lacks Python’s guarantee that a name — which C calls a “pointer” — will always hold the address of a valid object.
 Taking advantage of this flexibility,
-C programmers use the special address of zero to mean “this pointer currently doesn’t point at anything” — turning zero, or ``NULL`` as many C programs define it, into a sentinel value that code must carefully compare each pointer against before trying to read from that address.
+C programmers use an address of zero to mean “this pointer currently doesn’t point at anything” — which makes zero, or ``NULL`` as many C programs define it, a sentinel value.
-Trying to read bytes from memory location zero is usually fatal, the operating system stopping the process in its tracks and reporting a ``segmentation fault``.
+Pointers which might be ``NULL`` need to be checked before being used, or the program will die with a ``segmentation fault``.

-The fact that all Python values, even ``None`` and ``False``, are real objects with non-zero addresses means that Python functions implemented in C have the value ``NULL`` available to mean something special.
+The fact that all Python values, even ``None`` and ``False``, are real objects with non-zero addresses means that Python functions implemented in C have the value ``NULL`` available to mean something special: a ``NULL`` pointer means
-And they use it:
-a zero pointer means
-“this function did _not_ complete and return a value;
+“this function did *not* complete and return a value;
 instead, it raised an exception.”
 This allows the C code beneath Python to avoid the two-value return pattern that pervades Go code::

+    # Go needs to separately represent “the return value”
+    # and “did this die with an error.”

     byte_count, err := fmt.Print("Hello, world!")
     if err != nil {